aromalma/cuda-gssl/README.md

 CUDA-GSSL is a library for Graph Semi-Supervised Learning (GSSL) implemented in CUDA.

 ## Installation

-To install CUDA-GSSL, follow these steps:
+To compile CUDA-GSSL, follow these steps (Assuming make, Cudatoolkit already present):

 1. Clone the repository: